ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

 </p>

 ### Constraining the priors
 The truth is that we don't really want to consider every mathematically valid function.
-Instead, we will impose some constraints on the prior distribution over all possible functions.
-For starters, we want our functions to be smooth because this matches our empirical knowledge about how the world generally works.
+Instead, we need to **impose some constraints on the prior distribution over all possible functions**.
+For starters, we want our functions to be **smooth** because this matches our empirical knowledge about how the world generally works.
 Points that are close to each other in the input space (whether in the time domain, i.e. $$t_1, t_2, \ldots$$ or in the spatial domain, i.e. $$x_1, x_2, \ldots$$) are associated with $$y_1, y_2, \ldots$$ values that are also close to each other.
 Therefore, we don't really want our algorithm to favor solutions that look like the left edgy function.

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/gaussian_process/smooth_vs_non_smooth.png" alt="Smooth vs non-smooth functions">
 </p>

 Which brings us to the following question: how do we introduce smoothness?
 First, let's say that although we talk about the distribution over functions, in reality, we define the distribution over the function's values at a finite yet arbitrary set of points, say $$x_1, x_2, \ldots, x_N$$.
-I.e., we model functions as really long column vectors.
-You also need to realize that every point $$y_1, y_2, \ldots, y_N$$ is treated as a random variable, and the joint probability distribution of $$p(y_1, y_2, \ldots, y_N)$$ is a multivariate normal distribution.
+I.e., **we model functions as really long column vectors**.
+You also need to realize that **every point $$y_1, y_2, \ldots, y_N$$ is treated as a random variable, and the joint probability distribution of $$p(y_1, y_2, \ldots, y_N)$$ is a multivariate normal distribution**.
 Let that sink in for a moment because this is the heart of GP.
 To generate the following function, we set up a 120-variate normal distribution and take a single 120-variate sample from it.
 This 120 long $$y$$ vector corresponds to our function.

 <p align="center">
  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/gaussian_process/function_as_vector.png" alt="Function as vector">
 </p>

 Ok, but if we sample from a 120-variate Gaussian, how can we guarantee the function's smoothness?
-After all, the $$ x_i$$'s are random!
-First, keep in mind that to set up a 120-variate Gaussian, we need a 120x120 covariance matrix.
-Each covariance matrix entry determines how much the $$(x_i, x_j)$$ variables are related.
+After all, the $$y_i$$'s are random!
+First, to set up a 120-variate Gaussian, we need a 120x120 covariance matrix.
+Each element of the matrix determines how much the $$(x_i, x_j)$$ variables are related.
 The trick now is to use a covariance matrix such that the values that are close in the input space, the $$x$$'s, will produce values that are close in the output space, the $$y$$'s.
 In the following plot, $$x_1$$ and $$x_2$$ are close together, so we'd expect $$y_1$$ and $$y_2$$ to also be close (this makes the function smooth and not too wiggly).
 On the contrary, $$x_1$$ and $$x_N$$ are very apart, so the covariance matrix element $$C_{1N}$$ should be some tiny number.
+And $$y_1, y_N$$ are allowed to be as far away as they'd feel like.

 <p align="center">
  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/gaussian_process/covariance_distance.png" alt="Gaussian process">